 - Subscription based

 - Win a challenge and get a free subscription

 Proko is a website dedicated to teaching anatomy, figure drawing and caricature, created by Stan Prokopenko.
 His YouTube channel has over one million subscribers and is full of short and humorous video lessons taught by Stan himself, as well as interviews he did with other artists.
-On his website, you can view all free YouTube tutorials he has created as well as buy access to extended versions of the videos along with other resources, such as 3D models, e-books, assignments and demos.
-Some courses are still on-going and if you do the new assignments as they are posted, you have a chance to get a critique.
+On his website, you can view all free YouTube tutorials he has created as well as buy access to courses teaching anatomy and fundamentals of drawing.
 Premium videos are downloadable so you can view them without access to the internet and basically keep them on your PC forever.
 It’s a one-time payment and there are no subscription options.

 Proko’s mission is to teach by humor.
 I really love the creativity he puts into his videos and his effort to make the lessons entertaining as well as educational.
 If you want to get better at drawing anatomy, definitely check out his YouTube channel and consider investing in his courses!